 Leaves of absence

 A leave of absence means that the student temporarily relinquishes the right to study on a study programme.
-The application for leave of absence must be in writing and sent to the course administration on a separate form.
+The application for leave of absence must be in writing and sent to the course administration.

 A student who has a baby while studying is entitled to leave of absence from the course during the pregnancy and in order to care for the child, cf section 4-5 of the Universities and University Colleges Act.
 Leave is also to be granted for initial military service or illness and on other weighty grounds.

 For a leave of absence on other grounds, the student must have been on the study programme in question for at least one year.
 A leave of absence may normally be granted for up to one year.

 The application deadline for a leave of absence for which no grounds are stated is 1 September for the autumn semester and 1 February for the spring semester.